marquach/DeepRegression/README.md

 # Stucture

-`scripts` contains all of the scripts, which were created in the process of the masterthesis.
+`scripts` contained all of the scripts, which were created in the process of the masterthesis.
+They are were moved to `deepregression-main/R`

-`scripts\Comprehension_scripts` contains the scripts that were used to get in touch with:

- `scripts\milestones_presentation` lorem ipsum

-`scripts\deepregression_functions.R` contains the $\texttt{tensorflow} \Rightarrow \texttt{torch}$  *translated* deepregression functions, which were needed to get the proof-of-concept work.
+ - `scripts\deepregression_functions.R` contains the $\texttt{tensorflow} \Rightarrow \texttt{torch}$  *translated* deepregression functions, which were needed to get the proof-of-concept work.
 Most of these functions were named like the ones from the [deepregression](https://github.com/neural-structured-additive-learning/deepregression) package, but a `_torch` was added to the name.

 Also some showcases (`showcases`) and tests (`tests`) were included to check whether the implementation works.

-An intercept-only, a linear model, an additive model, a structured model (combination of all mentioned before), a deep model and a semi-structured model were used as examples.

 # Outlook: